St. Adalbert's Basilica, Buffalo

-Saint Adalbert Basilica, (referred to in Polish as Bazylika Swietego Wojciecha) is a historic Roman Catholic church located on Buffalo, New York's East Side within the Diocese of Buffalo.
+Saint Adalbert Basilica (referred to in Polish as Bazylika Swietego Wojciecha) is a historic Roman Catholic church located on Buffalo, New York's East Side within the Diocese of Buffalo.
 It is a prime example of the Polish Cathedral style of church architecture in both its opulence and grand scale.

-A rare and special designation bestowed on the parish occurred in 1907, when the Vatican proclaimed St. Adalbert a basilica, the first in the USA.
-The proclamation, as well as its English translation, can be viewed to this day in the basilica's museum room.
+A rare designation bestowed on the parish occurred in 1907, when the Vatican proclaimed St. Adalbert a basilica, the first in the US.
+The proclamation, as well as its English translation, can be viewed in the basilica's museum room.

 History

 Built by Huber and Company in 1890, it was built by Polish immigrants.
-The building itself is brick, its dimensions are 240 ft long, 118 ft wide, nave 70 ft high, the two towers are 150 ft high with a dome 40 ft wide and soaring 125 ft above the main nave.
-At that time it was the largest church in Western New York and cost $63,000 without the furnishings.
-The 36 stained glass windows of the Basilica were produced by Franz Mayer & Co. of Munich, Germany.
+The building itself is brick.
+It is 240 ft long, 118 ft wide, and the nave is 70 ft high.
+The two towers are 150 ft, high with a dome 40 ft wide and soaring 125 ft above the main nave.
+When it was built, it was the largest church in Western New York, and cost $63,000 without the furnishings.
+The 36 stained glass windows of the basilica were produced by Franz Mayer & Co. of Munich, Germany.
 The interior was decorated by Jozef Mazur.